-He graduated with a degree in Mechanical Engineering from the "La Sapienza" University of Rome in 1989.
+He graduated in Mechanical Engineering from "La Sapienza" University of Rome in 1989.
 He holds a Certificate in Capital Markets from New York University (1990), and a Master in Business Administration from Harvard Business School (1994).
 Manager with significant executive, financial and risk management experience.
-He has more than 30 years of international management expertise in various industrial sectors, ranging across industrial, transportation, infrastructure and technology on a number of continents including

-North and South America, Greater Europe, the Middle East and Asia Pacific.
-He possesses a wide range of general management skills, achieved through significant executive and non-executive experience acquired in a variety of positions, including: Chief Transformation Officer and Chief Restructuring Officer of Astaldi S.p.A.
+He has more than 35 years of international management expertise in various industrial sectors, ranging across industrial, transportation, infrastructure and technology on several continents including North and South America, Greater Europe, the Middle East and Asia Pacific.
+He possesses a wide range of general management skills, achieved through significant executive and non-executive practice acquired in a variety of positions, including: Chief Transformation Officer and Chief Restructuring Officer of Astaldi S.p.A.
 (2019-2021); CFO and Portfolio Manager of Renova Management AG (2015-2016); CFO and then Deputy General Manager of Alitalia Compagnia Aerea Italiana S.p.A.
-(2009-2014); General Manager of Merloni Finanziaria S.p.A and CFO of Ariston Group (2003-2008); Co-Chief Executive Officer of eNutrix S.p.A.
+(2009-2014); General Manager of Merloni Finanziaria S.p.A and CFO of AristonGroup (2003-2008); Co-Chief Executive Officer of eNutrix S.p.A.
 (2000-2003), as well as Associate Partner at McKinsey & Company for their offices in Buenos Aires, Rome and Zurich (1994-2000) and Assistant Director at Leonardo S.p.A. in the New York office (1989-1992).
+Since December 2024, he is Chairman of the

-Since May 2022, he is an independent member of the Board of Directors, Chairman of the Sustainability Committee, member of the Control and Risks Committee of Fincantieri S.p.A..
-Since April 2021, he is member of the Board of Directors, Chairman of the Control, Risks & Sustainability Committee of Telepass S.p.A..
+Board of Construction Holding S.p.A.
+Since June 2024, he is member of the Board of Directors of Weev.ie Holdco Ltd. Since May 2022, he is an independent member of the Board of Directors, Chairman of the Sustainability Committee, member of the Control and Risk Committee of Fincantieri S.p.A..
+Since April 2021, he is member of the Board of Directors, Chairman of the Control, Risks & Sustainability Committee (2021-2023) and member of such Committee (2023present) of Telepass S.p.A.
 He was Chairman of the Board, Chairman of the Control, Risks & Finance Committee, member of the Remuneration & Nominations Committee of Be Power S.p.A.
 (2019-2021), until its sale to ENI; Board member and Chairman of AirOne S.p.A.
 (2009-2014); Independent Board Member and member of the Control & Risks Committee for Indesit S.p.A.
-(2013-2014), until its sale to Whirlpool Group; Board member, Chairman of the Audit & Finance Committee, member of the Nominations & Compensation Committee for Octo Telematics Ltd (2015-2017); Board member, Chairman of the Compensation Committee and member of the Nominating & Governance Committee for CIFC Asset Management Corporation (2015-2016).
-He has been a member of the Company's Group's Board of Directors since 12 April 2018.
-He has been a member of the Remuneration and Nominations Committee since 2018, becoming Chairman of the committee in 2020.
-He was elected to his current position at the Shareholders' Meeting held on 28 April 2021 from a list presented jointly by a group of shareholders affiliated with asset management companies and institutional investors.
-This list achieved the second highest number of votes at the Shareholders' Meeting.
+(2013-2014), until its sale to Whirpool Group; Board member, Chairman of the Audit & Finance Committee, member of the Nominations & Compensation Committee for Octo Telematics Ltd (2015-2017); Board member, Chairman of the Compensation Committee and member of the Nominating & Governance Committee for CIFC Asset Management Corporation (2015-2016).

+He has been a member of the Board of Directors since 12 April 2018.
+He has been a member of the Remuneration and Nomination Committee since 2018 to April 2024, serving as the Chairman of the same Committee from 2020.
+Since April 2024 he has been member of the Control and Risks Committee.

+He was elected to his current position by the Shareholders' Meeting on 18 April 2024 from a slate presented jointly by a group of shareholders affiliated with asset management companies and institutional investors.
+This slate achieved the second highest number of votes at the Shareholders' Meeting.

-The Board of Directors has verified that Mr Amato meets the eligibility requirements of both Article 148, para.
-3 of the Consolidated Financial Act and Article 2, recommendation 7 of the Corporate Governance Code, thus qualifying him as an independent Director of the Company.
+The Board of Directors has verified that Mr Amato meets both the eligibility requirements as per TUF article 148, paragraph 3 and the Corporate Governance Code's art.
+2, recommendation 7, and is qualified to serve as an independent director of the Company.